elinorbengayev/elinorbengayev.github.io/qualtricsAMP_post.md

 Now, change your code to build the AMP you need.
 If you’re using photos, put them in your own directory and change your AMP script to search for images there: base_url: {image:’YOUR URL GOES HERE’}.
 If you’re using words rather than photos, you need to update the [media](https://minnojs.github.io/minno-time/0.5/time/API.html#media) object of the categories.
 For instance: {word: 'Tyrone'}.

-If you want to update the attributes, see how the attributes are defined in the [extension script](https://cdn.jsdelivr.net/gh/baranan/minno-tasks@0.*/amp/qualtrics/qamp.js) and override them by defining your own attributes in your AMP script.
+If you want to change anything in the task, search whether it is a parameter to the task as defined at the top of the [extension script](https://cdn.jsdelivr.net/gh/baranan/minno-tasks@0.*/amp/qualtrics/qamp.js) and override the parameter by setting it in your AMP script (as we did for a few of the parametersin the example above).

-You also can just follow the comments along the script above and change the variables you want to change (e.g., the category, attributes, images, etc.).
+In our qualtrics-AMP [folder](https://github.com/baranan/minno-tasks/tree/master/amp/qualtrics) on github, you will see a few examples for scripts that use our qualtrics-AMP extension.
+This includes [an AMP](https://github.com/baranan/minno-tasks/blob/master/amp/qualtrics/race7_amp.js) that uses a 1-7 rating response, instead of the usual pleasant/unpleasant response.

 ### Processing the AMP data

 The original [post](https://minnojs.github.io/minnojs-blog/qualtrics/) about running MinnoJS scripts from Qualtrics explains how to process the data saved by Qualtrics.
-To test the data of my example, Yoav created [this R script](https://github.com/baranan/minno-tasks/blob/master/stiat/qualtrics/minno.qualtrics.test.stiat.process.rmd) and it might help you process and score your own data as well.
+To test the data of my example, Yoav created [this R script](https://github.com/baranan/minno-tasks/blob/master/amp/qualtrics/minno.qualtrics.test.amp.process.rmd) and it might help you process and score your own data as well.

 If you don’t feel comfortable using R, here is how to create a csv file with the IAT data, using Excel.
 1. Download the data from Qualtrics as csv.